lukejamesk/iracing-setup-downloader/packages/electron/README.md

-# P1Doks Downloader - Electron Package
+# iRacing Setup Downloader - Electron Package

-A Windows desktop application for the P1Doks downloader built with Electron and React.
-This is the primary and recommended interface for using the P1Doks downloader.
+A Windows desktop application for the iRacing setup downloader built with Electron and React.
+This is the primary and recommended interface for using the iRacing setup downloader.

 **⚠️ Windows Only**: This application currently only works on Windows 10/11.